What Is Carnitine?

 Caffeine, carnitine and choline supplementation of rats decreases body fat and serum leptin concentration as does exercise.
 J Nutr 2000 Feb;130(2):152-7 The effect of a combination of caffeine, carnitine and choline with or without exercise on changes in body weight, fat pad mass, serum leptin concentration and metabolic indices was determined in 20 male, 7-wk-old Sprague-Dawley rats.
 They were given free access to a nonpurified diet without or with caffeine, carnitine and choline at concentrations of 0.1, 5 and 11.5 g/kg diet, respectively.
 In a 2×2 factorial design, one-half of each dietary group was exercised, and the other half was sedentary.

-What about timing and dosage, you would usually purchase a formula product not for the carnitine but more for the specific purpose of the product, so take as that product suggests.
-The main carnitine formula product that’s actually based on carnitine is manufactured by Beverly Nutrition and is a combination of 4 different versions of carnitine and claims to have 21 benefits.
+What about timing and dosage?
+You would usually purchase a formula product for the specific purpose of the product.
+Therefore, take it as that product suggests.
+The main formula that’s actually based on carnitine is manufactured by Beverly Nutrition.
+It’s a combination of 4 different versions of carnitine and claims to have 21 benefits.
 This is a unique product offering and at this time is pretty much the only one of it’s kind in the marketplace.
-Finally and as always, careful label reading is a must and your use of carntine, especially in fat loss formulas, requires a complete understanding of the product you are purchasing.
+Finally and as always, careful label reading is a must.
+Your use of carnitine, especially in fat loss formulas, requires a complete understanding of the product you are purchasing.